Reading Time: 10 minutes – Focusing on ‘outcome’ versus ‘cost-per-hire.’

 “Hiring for profit & productivity outcomes”

-Hiring for double-digit profit and productivity outcomes is not a complicated process at any level of the organisation when you know how to identify the top 25% of prospects.
+Hiring for double-digit profit and productivity outcomes is not a complicated process at any level of the organization when you know how to identify the top 25% of prospects.
 The challenge is persuading them to leave their companies.
 This shouldn’t be difficult for a skilled headhunter, particularly if they’ve had a Below Average superior dropped in over their heads.
 The odds of this having happened are apparent.

 For further information, contact me at forbes@rutherfordinternational.com